 The Financial Services Compensation Scheme (FSCS) will assess whether or not SVS clients are eligible for compensation and has encouraged clients to register for updates through the FSCS website.

-Peter McKenna, Partner and financial mis-selling specialist at TLW Solicitors, said –
+Peter McKenna, Partner and a financial mis-selling specialist at TLW Solicitors said:

 “Clients of SVS Securities will not be able to access their funds while the firm is in administration.
 This will no doubt be frustrating and worrying for investors.
 I understand that the administrators have said funds will be returned to investors in due course and will not be used to pay off any company debts.
 The FSCS can also cover any losses incurred by clients as a result of the company’s wrongdoing, up to the sum of £85,000.
 This is reassurance for investors, at least.”

-If you think that you, a friend or loved one may have lost out financially after investing through SVS Securities, then please get in touch with one of the specialist financial mis-selling lawyers here at TLW Solicitors for a free, no obligation discussion.
+If you think that you, a friend or a loved one may have lost out financially after investing through SVS Securities, then please get in touch with one of the specialist financial mis-selling lawyers here at TLW Solicitors for a free no-obligation discussion.

 Meet Peter, Peter is a TLW Partner and Director of the Financial Mis-Selling team.